 "As the trench war on the western front bogged down, to bring the British to their knees, the Germans turned more and more of their attention to high altitude bombing.
 On the night of October 19, 1917 they launched a massive eleven ship raid against England using nothing but height climbers.
 The ships were so far above the earth their engines couldn't be heard by observers on the ground."

-The timing would be just right for Pulyan to have experienced such events as having been born in November or December of 1896 he would have not have yet turned age 19 when the first bombings of London occured.
+The timing would be just right for Pulyan to have experienced such events as having been born in November or December of 1896 he would have not have yet turned age 19 when the first bombings of London occurred.

 There are several classic records of Zen histories such as Ching Te Ch'uan Teng Lu (Record of the Transmission of the Lamp); Tsu T'ang Chi (Collection from the Halls of Ancestors); Wu Teng Hui Yan (Five Lamps Merged in the Source); and Ku Tsun Su Yu Lu (Records of Sayings of Ancient Venerable Adepts) that together compile information on well over 600 Zen masters.
 Among those masters cited, for example, are Kuei Shan (771-853) whose community numbered 1500 and produced 43 Enlightened disciples (2.8%).
 Hsueh Feng (822-908) 1500 community followers, 56 Enlightened disciples (3.7%).
 Fa Yen Wen I (885-958) never less than 1000 followers and 63 Enlightened disciples (6.3%).
 Yun Chu (d.
 908) led a community of 1500 and produced 28 Enlightened disciples (1.8%). (source)